AdamKinnell/16bit-custom-cpu-assembler/README.md

 > `assemble`
 >Assemble the source code in './in' and write the machine code to './out'

-Each instruction must be on it's own line.
+Each instruction must be on its own line.

 ## Unsupported Features
 - Labels & named jumps